practicalcomputerscience/MicrobenchmarkGPHLlanguages/03 - source code/04 - logic programming/Curry/README.md

 $ cypm add time  # add this package
 ```

-You may do a very basic test on a Curry package like this, here for package random:
+You may do a very basic test on a Curry package like this, here for package time:

 ```
 $ cypm info time